numerik11/ESP32-Irrigation-Control/README.md

 5. Check for Successful Upload

 After the code is successfully uploaded, open the Serial Monitor (set to 115200 baud rate) to check for any output or errors.
-You should now see "ESPIrrigationAP" in your wifi menu connect to it, the wifi manager page should load automaticly if not got Goto: https://192.168.4.1 scan select and input your wifi SSID and Password
+You should now see "ESPIrrigationAP" in your wifi menu connect to it, the wifi manager page should load automatically if not got Goto: https://192.168.4.1 scan select and input your wifi SSID and Password

 ---